Recital Etiquette

 Arrival

 Please arrive at least 15 minutes before the recital begins.
-If your child is performing, you may wish to arrive up to 30 minutes early so the child can have a chance to play on stage before the recital begins.
+If your child is performing, you may wish to arrive 30-40 minutes early so your child can have a chance to play on stage before the recital begins.
+Please arrive before the recital’s start time.
+Once the recital is in progress, it is very disruptive for the performers when people enter.
+If anyone arrives late despite their best efforts, it’s best to enter during audience applause, not during a performance.

 Applause